Halleys123/EduSphere/Members/readme.md

 **Responsibilities:**
 - Collaborate with the team to develop the front-end of the web application.
 - Contribute to HTML, CSS, and JavaScript development.
-- Assist in creating an intuitive and visually appealing user interface.
+- Implement responsive designs to ensure optimal user experience.